 - Social inequality, which primarily focuses on family, education, work, race, gender, policy, and immigration

 These concentrations trace back to the department’s founding in 1959 by renowned American sociologist James Coleman.
-The department has since earned a reputation as one of most selective, personalized sociology departments in the U.S. Currently home to 18 faculty members, 35 graduate students, and roughly 75 undergraduates, the department’s intimacy afforded by such numbers creates a unique scholarly atmosphere, in which faculty and students interact and collaborate frequently.
+The department has since earned a reputation as one of most selective, personalized sociology departments in the U.S. Currently home to more than 20 faculty members, more than 30 graduate students, and roughly 75 undergraduates, the department’s intimacy afforded by such numbers creates a unique scholarly atmosphere, in which faculty and students interact and collaborate frequently.